Search the Health Library

 The Johns Hopkins Breast Center provides mammogram screening services for the early detection of breast cancer and other breast abnormalities.
 We use digital mammography, which provides a clearer and more accurate image of the breast and aids in the accurate diagnosis of early stage breast cancers.
+Additionally, Johns Hopkins imaging offers 3D mammography, or tomosynthesis, a revolutionary screening and diagnostic tool designed for early detection of breast cancer that can be done in conjunction with a traditional 2D digital mammogram.

 Screening Mammograms vs. Diagnostic Mammograms